 Vetting Tenants — How we protect the landlord’s interests.

-In Burke, Nesbitt Realty prefers to deal with reliable tenants.
+In Burke, Nesbitt Realty prefers to work with good tenants.
 Here are some of the traits we seek out.

 2. A tenant is honest.
 A renter does not sneak in a co-renter or pet.